gerverska/fun-gi/README.md

 outcome in which the taxon increasingly prefers a condition along a gradient or whether other taxa simply prefer it less.
-Further, unless microbial ecologists employ other means of estimating microbial load (qPCR, CFUs, cell-sorting, etc.), they generally cannot invesetigate fundamental phenomena centered around microbial productivity, e.g., productivity-divesity relationships. hamPCR, like other similar “spike-in” approaches, represents a more achievable way to estimate microbial load using the same method used to census the microbial commmunity of interest.
+Further, unless microbial ecologists employ other means of estimating microbial load (qPCR, CFUs, cell-sorting, etc.), they generally cannot investigate fundamental phenomena centered around productivity, e.g., productivity-diversity relationships. hamPCR, similar to other “spike-in” approaches, represents a more achievable way to estimate microbial load while at the same time censusing the microbial community of interest.

 ## What is this project?